ibnuda/fpmortals/manuscript/complete.md

   scala> val convert = Lambda[IList ~> List](_.toList)
 ~~~~~~~~

-However, in day-to-day development, it is far more likely that we will use a
-natural transformation to map between algebras.
-For example, in
-`drone-dynamic-agents` we may want to implement our Google Container Engine
-`Machines` algebra with an off-the-shelf algebra, `BigMachines`.
-Instead of
-changing all our business logic and tests to use this new `BigMachines`
-interface, we may be able to write a transformation from `Machines ~>
-BigMachines`.
-We will return to this idea in the chapter on Advanced Monads.

 Namun pada tahap pengembangan sehari-hari, sangat mungkin kita menggunakan
 transformasi natural untuk memetakan dari aljabar satu ke aljabar lainnya.